Welcome

 Our aim is to draw together and encourage people with an interest in patchwork and quilting, and help them to develop the appropriate skills through talks from invited speakers and meetings for practical work.
 Workshops and occasional exhibitions or other types of meeting (social) are also held.
 Why not come along to one of our meetings and give it a try?
 Visitors are always welcome.

-Ash Valley Quilters was formed in January 1996 by Pauline Adams and Sue Waugh, and both remain life members.
+Ash Valley Quilters was formed in January 1996 by Pauline Adams and Sue Waugh.
 The Group meets on the third Thursday evening of every month at The Memorial Hall, The Forebury, Sawbridgeworth, CM21 9BD, arrive from 7pm to start at 7.30pm.

 Ash Valley Quilters' Newsletter